 The final feature of a typical hedge fund that makes it different from other types of funds is compensation.
-In general, one of the most appealing aspects of funds, such as mutual funds and ETFs, is their low fees.
+One of the most appealing aspects of funds, such as mutual funds and ETFs, is their low fees.
 This is not the case for hedge funds.

-Hedge funds typically have a unique compensation structure, which may lead to considerably higher fees.
-Part of this fee is typically based on the inclusion of performance fees, often on top of management fees.
-This unique structure has many implications for investors and potentially the way the fund is managed, which we’ll cover later in this post.
+Hedge funds typically have a unique compensation structure, leading to considerably higher fees.
+Part of this fee is generally based on the inclusion of performance fees, often on top of management fees.
+This unique structure has many implications for investors and potentially how the fund is managed, which we’ll cover later in this post.

-In short, hedge funds are less regulated than mutual funds, deemed riskier than mutual funds, and fewer people can invest in hedge funds.
+In short, hedge funds are less regulated than mutual funds and deemed riskier, and fewer people can invest in hedge funds.

 The History of Hedge Funds

 Alfred Winslow Jones created the first hedge fund.
-The exact timing of this first hedge fund is debatable since Jones created the fund in 1949, but only after altering the fund in 1952 did it have the three typical characteristics of a hedge fund - short selling, performance-based compensation, and leverage whose risk was shared through a partnership.
-It was the structure that included long and short sales that gave rise to the name “hedge fund” because the fund “hedged” positions to minimize risk.
+The exact timing of this first hedge fund is debatable since Jones created the fund in 1949, but only after altering the fund in 1952 did it have the three typical characteristics of a hedge fund – short selling, performance-based compensation, and leverage whose risk was shared through a partnership.
+The structure included long and short sales that gave rise to the name “hedge fund” because the fund “hedged” positions to minimize risk.

 As their popularity grew, so did the amount of risk they took on.
-At the end of the 1960s and beginning of the 1970s, the high levels of risk began leading to considerable losses.
+At the end of the 1960s and the beginning of the 1970s, the high levels of risk began leading to considerable losses.
 The bear market that started in 1973 exasperated the problem and forced many hedge funds to close.
-Hedge funds remained a less popular investment option until another article again brought them back into the spotlight.
+Hedge funds remained a less popular investment option until another article brought them back into the spotlight again.

 In 1986, Institutional Investor published a piece highlighting the performance of Julian Robertson’s Tiger Fund.
 Again, the public became enamored with hedge funds.
-Again, higher risk funds became popular and the additional risk led to massive losses and the closing of many hedge funds in the late 1990s and early 2000s.
-This time though, hedge funds did not fade into the background after their losses, to the contrary, even after the closure of many prominent hedge funds the industry continued to grow.
+Again, higher risk funds became popular, and the additional risk led to massive losses and the closing of many hedge funds in the late 1990s and early 2000s.
+However, hedge funds did not fade into the background after their losses.
+On the contrary, even after the closure of many prominent hedge funds, the industry continued to grow.

 The exact amount of assets in hedge funds is difficult to calculate.
-Still, a report by the Office of Financial Research estimates that net assets under management had reached $5.2 trillion as of the end of 2016.
+Still, the Office of Financial Research report estimates that net assets under management had reached $5.2 trillion as of the end of 2016.

 Who Can Invest in a Hedge Fund?

-With so much money invested in hedge funds, you may be wondering how you can start investing in them, but unless you meet specific requirements, you may not be able to.
-As we saw while looking at how hedge funds differ from mutual funds, hedge funds are not open to all investors in the same way other funds, such as mutual funds and ETFs are.
-The two groups the SEC has said may invest in hedge funds are accredited investors and institutional investors.
+With so much money invested in hedge funds, you may be wondering how you can start investing in them, but you may not be able to unless you meet specific requirements.
+As we saw looking at how hedge funds differ from mutual funds, hedge funds are not open to all investors in the same way other funds, such as mutual funds and ETFs, are.
+The two groups the SEC has said may invest in hedge funds are accredited, investors and institutional investors.

 What exactly are these two types of investors, and why does the SEC deem them more capable of handling the risks associated with hedge funds?

-The first type of investor who may invest in a hedge fund is known as an accredited investor.
+The first type of investor who may invest in a hedge fund is an accredited investor.
 There are a few different ways to qualify as an accredited investor.
-Still, in general, an accredited investor is someone who is deemed wealthy enough to handle the risky nature of certain investments.
+Still, in general, an accredited investor is deemed wealthy enough to handle the risky nature of particular investments.
 For example, one way to qualify involves having a net worth of over $1 million.

 The second type of investor is an institutional investor.
 Institutional investors are big organizations that invest large sums of money.
 Examples include banks, finance companies, labor union funds, and pension funds.
-Institutional investors are allowed to invest in hedge funds because it is assumed, based on their size and knowledge, that they can protect themselves.
+Institutional investors are allowed to invest in hedge funds because it is assumed that they can protect themselves based on their size and knowledge.